-With Engineering and Manufacturing careers, technologically advanced training and traditional manufacturing skills come as standard.
-It's an industry where you'll have access to the latest technologies in the industry, giving you the opportunity to solve the problems of tomorrow, today.
-Whether that's as an apprentice, student, graduate or regular employee!
+In a career in Engineering and Manufacturing, technologically advanced training and traditional manufacturing skills come as standard.
+It’s an industry where you’ll have access to the latest technologies in the industry, giving you the opportunity to solve the problems of tomorrow, today.

 Engineering and manufacturing are the two areas most often linked to apprenticeships, but the choices available are anything but predictable.
 And apprenticeships aren’t your only option to make a break into the industry!
 There are unbelievable, exciting, almost limitless career opportunities in this continually growing field.
 From power and ceramics, to aerospace, motorsport and so much more – you’ll touch parts of people’s lives every day.

-You could find yourself solving tomorrow's energy challenges or generating ideas for new products that will find their way into planes, trains, cars or something you use every day!
-Basically, there's something for everyone – whatever gets you going.
-With plenty of practical on-the-job training that's engineered to let you take full advantage of the opportunities ahead.
+You could find yourself solving tomorrow’s energy challenges or generating ideas for new products that will find their way into planes, trains, cars or something else you use every day!
+Basically, there’s something for everyone.
+With plenty of practical on-the-job training your career will be engineered to let you take full advantage of the opportunities ahead.
 This will be true throughout your career, whether you do an apprenticeship, work in the field as a graduate or are an experienced professional of thirty years…

 If you see a future in making things, bringing out the best in yourself and making the most of your talents, engineering and manufacturing could be for you!

 What options can I take for a career in engineering and manufacturing?